 Like many historic locales found throughout the Silver State, some of Nevada’s oldest history traces back to areas early explorers and pioneers were drawn to.
 In the scorching Mojave Desert heat, many pioneers were not drawn to the Spring Mountains for their spectacular scenery or even shady valleys, but for the water supply.
 The uncharacteristic bevy of natural cold springs in the area are what initially drew people to the picturesque valley in the 1830s, and interestingly enough, continue to do so to this day.

 This lush oasis proved invaluable to exhausted pioneers forging West, following the Spanish Trail.
-This heavily depended upon pioneer stopover proved to be a reliable place to rest, and stock up on supplies required for the remainder of their journey West.
+This heavily-depended-upon pioneer stopover proved to be a reliable place to rest and stock up on supplies required for the remainder of their journey West.

 As if this story couldn’t get any more multi-dimensional, here it goes.
 Howard Hughes purchased the property to entice his estranged wife, Jean Peters, to move to Las Vegas.
-Despite having a property tucked under his hat that is sure to sweep anyone off their feet in modern times, this was a failure.
+Despite having a property tucked under his hat that would be sure to sweep anyone off their feet in modern times, this was a failure.
 Peters had no interest in coming to the then-remote Las Vegas valley.
-Hughes ultimately left Vegas in 1971, the property was purchased by local car dealership owner Fletcher Jones, and then landed safely under the watchful eye of Nevada State Parks in 1974.
+Hughes ultimately left Las Vegas in 1971, the property was purchased by local car dealership owner Fletcher Jones, and then landed safely under the watchful eye of Nevada State Parks in 1974.
 What a history, right?

 Skip the crowds at Red Rock Canyon National Conservation Area and head for Spring Mountain Ranch State Park, which offers the same experiences without thousands of people.
-With six babbling springs on the property, Spring Mountain Ranch State Park owns all water rites, and that alone is worth more than all 520 acres of land and all the buildings put together.
+With six babbling springs on the property, Spring Mountain Ranch State Park owns all the water rites, and that alone is worth more than all 520 acres of land and all the buildings put together.
 Crazy, right?
 Be sure to take notice of the natural amount of water on the property, which is what makes such a deliciously manicured lawn possible for your enjoyment.
 Think about it: a lawn in the middle of the Mojave Desert?
-Not exactly something most people living or visiting in the region can enjoy—at Spring Mountain Ranch State Park, this is arguably the largest, though simplest attraction.
+Not exactly something most people living or visiting in the region can enjoy—at Spring Mountain Ranch, this is arguably the largest, though simplest, attraction.

 Admission to Spring Mountain Ranch State Park is $10.00 per vehicle and $2.00 per bike-in visitor.
 No camping or overnight visitation is allowed in the park.
 For the most up to date information on hours, and entry fees, please click here.